Rich Travis, Staff Writer

 Just as there are many different kinds of thyroid conditions, there are also many different forms of possible help for you.
 Don’t be discouraged, it may take a combination of prescription medicines or over the counter supplements to get your levels correct.
 The most important thing is to keep trying for the ultimate goal of feeling good again.
-Finding your ‘normal’!
+Finding you’re normal’!

 7) Watch Your Eating Habits

 Replacing or boosting hormones in your body can be tricky.
-A healthy, stable diet is recommended, including nutrient rich foods.
-Soy, gluten and refined sugars should probably be avoided because they can inhibit the absorption of vital nutrients and hormones (and cause a whole slew of other issues, ready more here).
-Sugar especially, might be a culprit behind heart disease, brain fog, heart disease, high blood pressure and an increased risk of chronic diseases including diabetes.
-This doesn’t meant that you have to adopt a Paleo diet or try the AIP protocol, but it might be a good starting point.
+A healthy, stable diet is recommended, including nutrient-rich foods.
+Soy, gluten and refined sugars should probably be avoided because they can inhibit the absorption of vital nutrients and hormones (and cause a whole slew of other issues, read more here).
+Sugar especially might be a culprit behind heart disease, brain fog, heart disease, high blood pressure and an increased risk of chronic diseases including diabetes.
+This doesn’t mean that you have to adopt a Paleo diet or try the AIP protocol, but it might be a good starting point.
 It might not be right for you, as everyone is different.
-What work for a lot of people, may not be the ‘end all be all’ diet for you.
-You need to Listen to your body!
+What works for a lot of people, may not be the ‘end all be all’ diet for you.
+You need to listen to your body!
 It will tell you everything you need to know.
 And, if you can’t remember, because of brain fog, start a daily food journal!

 8) Try to Get MOVING